Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 Optimum 7 increased organic traffic by 214%, by conducting a competitive backlink search for 10-20 top keywords, as well as by reviewing the site structure and elements of each page 1 result.

-I can link to over 50 authority sites, send traffic to them and in turn improve my organic traffic.
+I can link to over 50 authority sites, send traffic to them through anchor text phrases and in turn improve my organic traffic.
 Interestingly, linking out to authority sites will directly or indirectly improve your brand online.

 Don’t forget what the web was designed for.
 It’s very purpose is to connect web pages together and to help end users find what they’re looking for with the help of search engines.
 That’s how Google came along in the first place.